Visual symptoms Choices booklet

-‘I keep things in their place so I know where they are.
-Wear sunglasses, have large print letters sent.’
+I keep things in their place so I know where they are.
+Wear sunglasses, and have large-print letters sent

 Optic neuritis is a common symptom in MS. It is caused by inflammation or demyelination to the optic nerve at the back of the eye, which transmits the signals from the visual image from the eye to the brain (1).
 Optic neuritis causes a disturbance in vision – sometimes blurring, and often a reduction in colour vision, particularly for the colour red.
 Optic neuritis can also cause a headache, or a pain behind the eye when the eye moves (2).

 Visual flashing sensations can be present and over half of those affected by optic neuritis will experience Uhthoff’s sign – in which symptoms worsen with heat or exhaustion.
+(3)

 Optic neuritis is a variable condition where vision can be moderately to severely affected.
-It usually occurs in one eye, but can occur in both eyes at the same time (2).
+It usually occurs in one eye but can occur in both eyes at the same time (2).

 Optic neuritis starts suddenly and progresses for a few weeks before recovery happens spontaneously.
 Treatment with steroids may be advised by your MS nurse to help reduce inflammation and hopefully help speed up recovery (2).